algolia/instantsearch/packages/instantsearch-specs/content/widgets/breadcrumb.md

     description: the breadcrumb navigation item
   - name: .ais-Breadcrumb-item--selected
     description: the selected breadcrumb item
+  - name: .ais-Breadcrumb-separator
+    description: the separator of each breadcrumb item
   - name: .ais-Breadcrumb-link
     description: the clickable breadcrumb element
   - name: .ais-Breadcrumb-footer